-- develop detailed and complex language skills in the meaningful real-life contexts of society, learning, employability, and culture - develop skills in reading, listening, talking and writing - · understand how language works - · use different media effectively for learning and communication - · use language to communicate ideas and information effectively Assessment Learners are required to pass both the Understanding Language and Using Language Units.
+- · develop skills in reading, listening, talking and writing - · understand how language works - use different media effectively for learning and communication - · use language to communicate ideas and information effectively

+Learners are required to pass both the Understanding Language and Using Language Units.
 Both units will be assessed internally as pass or fail by the school and are quality assured by the SQA.

 Learners will also complete a Course Assessment.
 This is a two-part Speaking Performance with a presentation and conversation.
 The Performance is marked internally to SQA standards.

+To achieve the overall award pupils must pass all of the units along with the Course

+Assessment.

-To achieve the overall award pupils must pass all of the units along with the Course Assessment.
-In addition to the Internal Assessments, to successfully achieve the Higher award, learners will have to complete an external exam, which includes two papers Paper 1 Reading and Directed Writing Section 1 Reading: Questions in English about a written text in the modern language Section 2 Writing: One written text in the modern language in response to questions on a prepared topic Paper 2 Listening and Writing Section 1 Listening: One monologue and one conversation, with questions in English Section 2 Writing: One piece of writing in the modern language, on a topic relating to the Listening Section Progression Pupils gaining a Higher pass at A or B could progress to Advanced Higher.
+In addition to the Internal Assessments, to successfully achieve the Higher award, learners will have to complete an external exam, which includes two papers

+Paper 1 Reading and Directed Writing

+Section 1 Reading: Questions in English about a written text in the modern language

+Section 2 Writing: One written text in the modern language in response to questions on a prepared topic

+Paper 2 Listening and Writing

+Section 1 Listening: One monologue and one conversation, with questions in English

+Section 2 Writing: One piece of writing in the modern language, on a topic relating to the Listening Section

+Pupils gaining a Higher pass at A or B could progress to Advanced Higher.

 Why study a language?